quixio/quix-streams/docs/subscribe.md

 	Kafka revokes entire partitions, but Quix Streams makes it easy to determine which streams are affected by providing two events you can listen to.

 	Partitions and the Kafka rebalancing protocol are internal details of the Kafka implementation of Quix Streams.
-You mainly don’t even need to worry about it because everything is abstracted within the [Streaming Context](features/streaming-context.md) feature of the library.
+Quix Streams abstracts these details in the [Streaming Context](features/streaming-context.md) feature.

 ### Streams revoking

-One or more streams are about to be revoked from your client, but you have a limited time frame – according to your broker configuration – to react to this and optionally commit to the broker:
+One or more streams are about to be revoked from your client, but you have a limited time frame, according to your broker configuration, to react to this and optionally commit to the broker:

 === "Python"